Best Backpacking Sleeping Bags of 2024

 • Zipper can snag

 Though the Cosmic Ultra is still among the heaviest and bulkiest sleeping bags on our list, you won’t find a better down sleeping bag at a better price.
-If you’re concerned about weight but really need to stay within a specific budget, we recommend investing in a lightweight sleeping pad to make up the difference as that will still cost less than many ultralight sleeping bags alone.
+If you’re concerned about weight but really need to stay within a specific budget, we recommend investing in a lightweight sleeping pad to make up the difference.

 Pros